iredmail/docs/en_US/howto/force.user.to.change.password.md

 ## How it works

-iRedMail configures Roundcube webmail to store last password change date while user changed password.
-For MySQL/MariaDB/PostgreSQL backends, it's stored in SQL database `vmail`, column `mailbox.passwordlastchange`.
-For LDAP backends, it's stored in LDAP attribute `shadowLastChange` of user account.
-If user didn't change password before, or user account is newly created, the password last change date will be set to `0000-00-00 00:00:00`.
+Roundcube webmail and SOGo groupware are configured to store password change date while user changed password.

+- For iRedMail SQL backends, the date is stored in SQL database `vmail`, column `mailbox.passwordlastchange`.
+If user didn't change password before, the password last change date will be set to `0000-00-00 00:00:00`.
+- For LDAP backends, it's stored in LDAP attribute `shadowLastChange` of user account.
+If user didn't change password before, this attribute is absent.

 iRedAPD has plugin to force mail users to change password before sending email: